mshitrit/fence-agents-remediation/README.md

 * `remediationStrategy` - either `OutOfServiceTaint` or `ResourceDeletion`:
     * `OutOfServiceTaint`: This remediation strategy implicitly causes the deletion of the pods and the detachment of the associated volumes on the node.
 It achieves this by placing the [`OutOfServiceTaint` taint](https://kubernetes.io/docs/reference/labels-annotations-taints/#node-kubernetes-io-out-of-service) on the node.
     * `ResourceDeletion`: This remediation strategy deletes the pods on the node.
+* `sharedSecretName` - the name of the Secret containing cluster-wide parameters.
+Defaults to "fence-agents-credentials-shared", but can be overridden by the user.
+* `nodeSecretPrefix` - prefix of per-node Secrets containing node-specific parameters.
+The full Secret name is constructed as <prefix><nodeName>.
+Defaults to "fence-agents-credentials-node-", but can be overridden by the user.

 The FenceAgentsRemediation CR is created by the administrator and is used to trigger the fence agent on a specific node.
 The CR includes an *agent* field for the fence agent name, *sharedparameters* field with all the shared, not specific to a node, parameters, and a *nodeparameters* field to specify the parameters for the fenced node.
 For better understanding please see the below example of FenceAgentsRemediation CR for node `worker-1` (see it also as the [sample FAR](https://github.com/medik8s/fence-agents-remediation/blob/main/config/samples/fence-agents-remediation_v1alpha1_fenceagentsremediation.yaml)):